IBM-Design/design-website/src/content/teams/teams.md

 <column lg="8">

 ## Complex, multi-faceted challenges demand complex, multi-faceted teams.
-<p size="md">When tackling complex problems at scale, we rely on the strength of Diverse Multidisciplinary Teams to envision and execute on solutions that generate value for both our users and our clients.<br><br>Diversity comes in many forms—your job role, your educational history, your cultural background—all are important, and all are crucial to a team’s ability to deliver robust, differentiated outcomes. </p>
+When tackling complex problems at scale, we rely on the strength of Diverse Multidisciplinary Teams to envision and execute on solutions that generate value for both our users and our clients.

+Diversity comes in many forms—your job role, your educational history, your cultural background—all are important, and all are crucial to a team’s ability to deliver robust, differentiated outcomes.

 </column>
 <column lg="12" offset_lg="4">